ngaisteve1/CalculatorWPF/README.md

 - Framework: .NET Framework 4.6.1
 - Data: Data of this demo program are stored using object.
 - IDE: Visual Studio Community 2017
 - Library for Bodmas calculation: None.
-(If you want to use a library, you may try https://www.nuget.org/packages/Rychusoft.NumericalLibraries.Calculator/)
+(If you want to use a library, you may try [Rychusoft.NumericalLibraries.Calculator] (https://www.nuget.org/packages/Rychusoft.NumericalLibraries.Calculator/)

 ### Features:
 - [x] Accept number 0-9 key and four math operator keys